 The price bubble continues to the point where prices are well above their fair value.
 The price cannot go up again because it is no longer reasonable, and demand is more limited.

-The increase in default also occurred in real estate investors.
+The increase in default also occurred among real estate investors.
 Because they are expensive, they usually apply for loans to buy real estate.
-Previously, when the price went up, they still profit from the difference between the selling price and the borrowing cost.
-So, there is no problem paying for the loan.
+Previously, when the price went up, they still profited from the difference between the selling price and the borrowing cost, so there was no problem paying for the loan.
+But, when prices fall, they cannot sell at a profit, increasing their failure to repay the loan.

 Stock market crash